In most cases, if a debt you owe is canceled or forgiven, other than as a gift or bequest, you must include the canceled amount

 Welfare and Other Public Assistance Benefits

-Do not include in your income governmental benefit payments from a public welfare fund based upon need, such as payments due
+Do not include in your income governmental benefit payments from a public welfare fund based upon need, such as payments to

 Persons with disabilities.